160 Christian Street, Oxford, CT 06478

 Confidentiality is vital to the practice of counseling and psychotherapy.
-Safe places are needed to share what you want to share and needs to be said, especially with your counselor and/or psychotherapist.
+Safe places are needed to share what you want to share.
+Safe spaces are needed to speak what needs to be said.
+Feeling safe int he presence of your counselor and/or psychotherapist is important.
 Without safety, the environment to process and work through the challenges you face is compromised.

 Under very specific circumstances, there will be exceptions to confidentiality.
 In general, who you are, your name, your demographics and all data associated with your past, present and future health PLUS more is protected by law.
 However there are certain exceptions to this law which are also written into the same rules.
-These rules and laws is called HIPAA, for short.
-Read on for more basic information about HIPAA.
+These rules and laws are called HIPAA, for short.

 Your protected health information and the exceptions to it are clearly established at the state and federal level under what’s called the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 All healthcare providers are subject to it, not just your counselor and/or psychotherapist.
 It is very detailed info.